vmware-nsx/eval-docs-ids-ips/README.md

 **Note:** Deployment time will vary based on underlying physical infrastructure resources.
 On average, it can take between 45 minutes to 90 minutes.

+## Verify Lab Deployment

+Once the Deployment Script has completed the installation and setup process.
+Your lab environment is fully ready to start testing the NSX Distributed IDS/IPS.
+Verify vCenter and NSX has been configured as intended.

+* Physical Infrastructure Host/vCenter: Verify
+* vCenter: Login to vCenter and verify the cluster of 3 nested ESXi appliances is he